Fleet Circular walk

 - The levada on Beacon Hill was built to channel water down to the reservoirs in the valley, which supplied the army barracks.

-- Zebon Copse Local Nature Reserve is an area of ancient woodland with marshy areas, close to the Basingstoke Canal.
-There are good displays of wildflowers in spring and summer.
+- Zebon Copse is a local nature reserve of wet woodland close to the Basingstoke Canal, with good displays of wildflowers in spring and summer.